Sunday, March 26, 2017

 Aroma and Flavor – 1.5 out of 3 mugs

-Very rich and sweet aroma with a vanilla hint.
-The first sip found a smooth yet very sweet brew with a commercial root beer flavor.
-To me, that is high sodium or sugar.
-It is a plain low carbonated beverage with a slight syrup sensation.
+It has a very rich and sweet aroma with a vanilla hint.
+The first sip revealed a smooth yet very sweet brew with a commercial root beer flavor.
+To me, that is high in sodium or sugar.
+It is a plain, low-carbonated beverage with a slight syrup sensation.

 Head – 1 out of 3 mugs